ERAS Document Submission At-a-Glance

 It is your responsibility to follow up with letter writers to ensure that LoRs are ready in time to meet program deadlines.

-In order for your LoRs to be available to programs, you must finalize your LoR Authors and assign the letters to programs in MyERAS.
-There is no limit to how many LoRs you can submit to ERAS Support Services at ECFMG.
-However, you can assign a maximum of four LoRs to each program.
+In order for your LoRs to be available to programs, you must confirm for upload your LoR Authors and assign the letters to programs in MyERAS.
+There is no limit to how many LoRs you can submit, however, you can assign a maximum of four LoRs to each program.

 How do I reuse LoRs from the previous ERAS application season?

 For detailed instructions on reusing your LoRs, please visit Reusing Documents.

 My LoR is not in English.
 What should I do?

 If the LoR is not in English, you must have an English translation prepared by and certified to be correct by a medical school official (for example, a Dean or Registrar), a government official (for example, a Consular Officer), or a professional translation service.
 Submit only the English translation to ERAS Support Services at ECFMG.